Google developing new messaging app - WSJ

-* The Walt Disney Company reports second quarter and six months earnings for fiscal 2017

-Dec 22 Google, part of Alphabet Inc, is building a new mobile messaging application to better compete with rival services such as those offered by Facebook Inc , the Wall Street Journal reported.
+Google, part of Alphabet Inc (GOOGL.O), is building a new mobile messaging application to better compete with rival services such as those offered by Facebook Inc (FB.O), the Wall Street Journal reported.

 The new service would tap into Google's artificial intelligence know-how, integrating chatbots, or software programs that answer questions, inside a messaging app, the Journal reported on Tuesday, citing people familiar with the matter. (on.wsj.com/1NBajmA)